 Soccer is a sport unlike almost all others, as the feet are needed for technical skills more than the hands.
 Many fundamental skills are needed to play soccer, with advanced players able to build on the fundamental skills for more complex and precise dribbling, passing and shooting.
 Without mastering soccer fundamentals, you’re not getting anywhere in the game.
 If you think all that’s important are moves and fancy tricks then you’ll be left cleaning up a locker room not playing in the game.

-Cherry Lane Elementary School Gym
+Location: Cherry Lane Elementary School Gym

 Cost $100.00 per child

 Discounts: We offer discounts when registering multiple siblings and participating in multiple activities.
 To receive the maximum discounts register all children and activities in the same registration/order.
 Discounts are automatically applied at checkout.

 If you’re not enjoying what you’re doing, than why are you doing it?
 To be successful in anything there must be an inner passion and joy that comes out of doing it or getting results from it.
 If practice seems like a drag or you’re just looking forward to the post game match activities you may want to question why you play the game.
 Maybe it’s not the team culture you want to be a part of or maybe you’ve lost the spark.
 If it’s not fun, then it’s not worth putting yourself through a miserable and unrewarding experience.